The Master in Product Design program combines cross-disciplinary studies of design thinking with hands-on experience.

 Each one-year Academic Master’s program (60 ECTS) at Domus Academy involves the following costs, in addition to a € 520 diploma fee, which must be paid at least one week before the course start date.
 The Academic Master’s diploma is recognized by MIUR and awarded by NABA.

 Matriculation Fee: € 520

 See the Tuition Fees page for more information.

 Design for Children

-Kartell is developing a special furniture collection for children.
-This contest challenges prospective students to work in this area, focusing on creating any kind of object to play with that is fun, yet elegant.
-The material must be plastic, and the outcome should be an integration of technology and materials shaped in a remarkable design solution for kids.
+Kartell is currently developing Kartell Kids, a special collection for kids.
+For this scholarship competition, your challenge is to work in this area, focusing not necessarily on furniture but rather on developing a fun and elegant object that children can play with.
+The material must be plastic, and the outcome should integrate technology and materials into a remarkable design solution for kids.

 In collaboration with KARTELL